This ambitious founder wants to find high-paying biz dev jobs for one million Americans

 RF: That’s definitely another benefit.

-Pictured above: cofounder and CEO Rahim Fazal, center, with SVAcademy’s founding team.
+Pictured above: co-founder and CEO Rahim Fazal, center, with SVAcademy’s founding team.

 0